ChrisKK04/game-website/README.md

 $ flask run
 ```

-You can then view the website/app in the browser by inputting the given IP-adress.
+You can then view the website/app in the browser by inputting the given IP-address.